dsiefert/day-planner/PLANS.md

 HIGH PRIORITY: I want to be able to monitor the elaborate new scheduling algorithm appropriately.
 This needs to be optional, but it would be nice to have the ability to monitor at least how well the task adheres to the timeline.
 * Optional generator task to create a table of task history whatnot?
 Check for it on initialize and then start writing to it if it's there.
 * Read history, add method to calculate number of times task performed over timeframe.
+* ActiveRecord::Base.connection.table_exists?('day_planner_task_log') welp then check for it
+* new rails generator to create that migration

 ### Attempt some degree of control with multi-process instances ###
 Not sure exactly how to do this.